Great Bricett Priory: Notable figures

+Current state

 The building today appears modest but bears many indications of its remarkable heritage.
 The former monastery quadrangle to the north side is now the garden of Great Bricett Hall, which was also part of the monastery and is structurally joined to the church.
 To the south lay a pair of cottages believed to date back 300 years, which once belonged to King's College, Cambridge, to the west a pair or Victorian cottages, and to the east the village hall, previously the village school with the addition of the Victorian school house.

 The church is fronted by a protected village green.